This section gives the compiler messages which are not fatal, but which display useful information.

 Fatal: I/O error: arg1

-During compilation an I/O error happened which allows no further compilation.
+- During compilation an I/O error happened which allows no further

 Fatal: Operating system error: arg1